 Tribal tattoos are designed with patterns and curved lines.
 The curving lines can produce a pleasing effect that showcases your calf muscles for example, so you should study first where you want to put it and see how you can highlight your muscle.

 Japanese Leg Tattoos

 Japanese tattoos are quite unique and a cool style, becoming a very popular style among men.
-This style is eye-catching and fascinating because of the brilliant colors and unique shading.
+This style is eye-catching and fascinating because of its brilliant colors and unique shading.

 Small Leg Tattoos

 If it’s your first tattoo, or you want something discreet a small tattoo might be the best option.
-Chosing the leg for a small tattoo is a good idea because you have tons of space and a lot of muscle and fat places where don’t hit the nerves, avoiding high pain areas.
+Choosing the leg for a small tattoo is a good idea because you have tons of space and a lot of muscle and fat places that don’t hit the nerves, avoiding high pain areas.

 Geometric Leg Tattoos

-Geometric tattoos have been getting popular in the tattoo world for the recent years.
+Geometric tattoos have become popular in the tattoo world in recent years.
 This gives a more modern tattoo look, luring individuals away from classic tattoo designs.
 The leg is a great place for narrow geometric tattoos.